 Nami Island Image #2

 The second image here is also a candid moment of this couple riding bikes together through the parklike island.
 There are people in the background that kind of make a bit of a distraction.
-Given the timing, I had to photograph this couple, and the number of people all over the area, it would be very difficult to capture a moment without any background distraction.
+Given the timing, I had to photograph this couple, and the number of people all over the area, it would be very difficult to capture a moment without any background distractions.
 That being said, I do see room for improvement, but I’m more or less satisfied with the resulting image.
-The woman glanced toward me, I also wanted to capture the both of them in the frame with the cherry blossoms in the back.
+The woman glanced toward me, I also wanted to capture both of them in the frame with the cherry blossoms in the back.
 Accomplished in my book!

 Nami Island Image #3

 This third image is my absolute favorite from a lot of photographs!
 I was further away from the couple and was working with a prime lens, so I was left with little options but to photograph the moment the closest I could get, and crop further in post-production.
 It would have been really nice to get much closer to them, you know, crop with your feet sort of speak.
 But doing so would very likely have disturbed the scene and the couple.
 This was a really lovely moment, that I was so happy to capture.